bensutherland/salp_anon_to_salp/README.md

 Clone MapComp
 `git clone https://github.com/enormandeau/mapcomp.git`

-Following instructions given at the top of the MapComp iterative script:
+Follow instructions given at the top of the MapComp iterative script:
 `01_scripts/utility_scripts/remove_paired_anon_and_pair_again.sh`

 To obtain results as in the manuscript, run MapComp iterative with 10 iterations, with the default distance setting, and use the Atlantic Salmon reference genome as the genome intermediate:
 ICSASG_v2 https://www.ncbi.nlm.nih.gov/assembly/GCF_000233375.1

-Copy `salp.anon_markers.csv` to the `mapcomp/02_data` folder

-Move to the main directory for mapcomp_iterative

 ** MapComp Iterative Instruction **
 ```
+# Copy `salp.anon_markers.csv` to the `mapcomp/02_data` folder

+# Move to the main directory for mapcomp_iterative

-# Prepare the marker.csv file to a .fasta file
+# Prepare the marker.csv file to a fasta file
 ./01_scripts/00_prepare_input_fasta_file_from_csv.sh 02_data/salp.anon_sfon_markers.csv

 # Check the markers.fasta
 wc -l 02_data/markers.fasta
 `20112 02_data/markers.fasta`

-# Prepare MapComp_Iterative
+# Prepare MapComp
-Set the species name in the iterative mapping script
+# Set the species name in the iterative mapping script
 # e.g.  ANON=”Salp.anon”
 vi ./01_scripts/utility_scripts/remove_paired_anon_and_pair_again.sh

 # Set the max distance in the mapcomp script (1000000)
 vi ./01_scripts/mapcomp

-# Set the path to the genome file in both the mapcomp runall script ./mapcomp and 01_scripts/01_bwa_align_reads.sh
+# Set the path to the genome file in both the following:
+vi ./mapcomp
+vi 01_scripts/01_bwa_align_reads.sh

 # Run MapComp iteratively
 ./01_scripts/utility_scripts/remove_paired_anon_and_pair_again.sh